txtatech/qros-storage/qros-storage/qros-dna/qros-dna-readme.txt

             if word.strip():  # Excluding empty strings or whitespace word_frequency_filtered[word] = word_frequency_filtered.get(word, 0) + 1

-# Filtering words that occur 2 or more times.
-Setting this to four works well
+# Filtering words that occur three or more times.
+The word frequency count can be set to any number
 words_four_or_more_times_filtered = {word: count for word, count in word_frequency_filtered.items() if count >= 2}

 # Writing the generated key-value pairs to the mappings.txt file
-with open('mappings.txt', 'w') as file:
+with open('outputs/dna-mappings.txt', 'w') as file:
     file.write("{\n")
     for word, code in zip(words_four_or_more_times_filtered, generated_mappings):
         file.write(f"  '{word}':'_{code}',\n")
     file.write("}\n")

 # Read the original mapping from 'mappings.txt' and reverse it
-with open('mappings.txt', 'r') as file:
+with open('outputs/dna-mappings.txt', 'r') as file:
     mapping = eval(file.read())

 # Create the reverse mapping
 reverse_mapping = {v.strip("'_"): k for k, v in mapping.items()}

 # Write the reversed mapping to 'reverse-mappings.txt'
-with open('reverse-mappings.txt', 'w') as file:
+with open('outputs/dna-reverse-mappings.txt', 'w') as file:
     file.write("{\n")
     for code, word in reverse_mapping.items():
         file.write(f"  '_{code}':'{word}',\n")